How is Virtual Studio different from the open source JackTrip project?

 Virtual Studio requires the use of an audio server.
 For best conditions, we've found that the audio server should be located within about 250 miles of all the musicians who are using it.

 Virtual Studio will offer fully managed audio servers using our web interface.
 Initially for the beta, these will only be available in San Francisco, Los Angeles, Oregon, Northern Virginia and Ohio.
-We plan to add several more locations in the United States shortly after launch, and then gradually expand this service to other regions throughout the world.
+We plan to expand to 22 locations across the United States and Canada in early 2021, and then gradually expand this service to other regions throughout the world.
 Please see this page for more details about our expansion plans.

 While anyone in their world will be able to use these managed audio servers, your experience will be impacted by geographical distance (see the previous question).